 Requests regarding employer or employee contributions are not pertinent to the amount of RR annuities payable.
-The General Counsel has ruled that the only information that should be released to third party inquirers, without written authorization from the employee, is an actual or estimated annuity amounts.
-Consequently, other information that is available in the field office such as employee Tier II contributions, date of birth, sex, and credited railroad compensation and service should not be released routinely to third parties without the employee's written authorization.
+The General Counsel has ruled that the only information that may be released to third party inquirers, without written authorization from the employee, is an actual or estimated annuity amount.
+No other information should be released to third parties without the employee's written consent.
+For example. other information that is available in the field office such as employee Tier II contributions, date of birth, sex, and credited railroad compensation and service should not be released.